In recent years, councils across Suffolk have moved to part-night lighting to cut costs and reduce light pollution.

-With the introduction of part-night lighting, the majority of the Council's lighting units will be switched off between the hours of midnight and 5.30am, with the exception of:
+With the introduction of part-night lighting in 2016, the majority of the council's lighting units will be switched off between the hours of midnight and 5.30am, with the exception of:

 |Aldeburgh (17)||Aldringham cum Thorpe (14)||Benhall (7)||Blythburgh (1)||Bramfield (15)||Dennington (15)|